vvorld/getid-web-sdk/README.md

 ### Callbacks
 All callbacks are optional.

-- **onComplete** = ({ applicationId }) => callback executed on ThankYou view after the client has been successfully submitted their data for verification.
+- **onComplete** = ({ applicationId }) => callback executed after the client has been successfully submitted their data for verification.
 Accepts verification id as param.
 - **onFail** = ({code, message}) => callback executed on fail event:
     - Client failed to submit data successfully (server responded with anything but 200) - in this case callback will be called upon clicking on CAT
     - Widget failed to render successfully - in this case callback will be called automatically accepts Error object as params, so it's up to you to handle this accordingly if needed.

+- **onVerificationComplete** => (envelopedApplicationResult) => callback executed after verification will be finished with the result of application (appId, externalId, services result) Please see openapi scheme.

+If the onVerificationComplete callback is present in the configuration, the "Thank you" page will be removed from the flow and a new screen will appear (with the service results) as the last screen.

 Possible errors:
 ```